Bittenbin/contracts/README.md

 # Pythagorean Market Maker (PMM)

-A decentralized reputation system using coordinate-based markets to track trust and distrust votes for any platform entity.
+A decentralized reputation system using coordinate-based markets to track votes for any platform entity.

 ## 🚀 Live Deployments